erde-lang/erde-lang.github.io/src/docs/reference.md

 ### For Loop

-Same as Lua but with braces.
+Same as Lua, but with braces.
 Both [numeric for loops](https://www.lua.org/pil/4.3.4.html) and [generic for loops](https://www.lua.org/pil/4.3.5.html) are supported.

 ```erde